Skip to main content Link Menu Expand (external link) Copy Copied

 • timestamp when the event was triggered.

-• amountOfRetries how often the event has been tried to deliver.
+• amountOfRetries how often delivery of the event has been attempted.

 Available modelType’s en eventType’s will be expanded over time, but you will never receive events you are not subscribed on.